c1ty/ccstuff/turtle_remote/readme.md

 After installing all required software, you may fuel-up your turtle (not strictly required, unless you want to move it).
 Then you can run `rx.lua` on the turtle, after obtaining it's id via `id`.
 If `rx.lua` is running, you can start `tx.lua` on the control computer.
-You wille be prompted to enter the receiver
+You will be prompted to enter the receiver
 id:
 <p align="center">
     <img src="https://github.com/c1ty/ccstuff/raw/main/turtle_remote/images/id_prompt.png" width=300>